Rice Pudding recipe that will bring you back to childhood memories, that is if you like rich, thick, creamy deli style rice pudding.

 Ever since I was young, rice pudding has been a favorite of mine.
 I felt like the luckiest kid on earth when I’d get home from school and there would be a huge bowl of homemade rice pudding, just waiting for me.
 It was all for me, right?
-I ‘d ask how much am I aloud to have.
+I ‘d ask how much am I allowed to have.
 I always hoped the answer was going to be, as much as you want.
 I would have eaten rice pudding for breakfast, lunch, and dinner.
 Who and I kidding, I still would, except I’m still working off all the winter comfort foods (and baked goods from Christmas).

 Since we were all gathering for a wonderful family meal with my parents yesterday.
 I thought it would be the perfect time to make my moms rice pudding.
 Glad to tell you it passed her with flying colors!

 There was the only amount of rice pudding left over.

 Hmmm… what’s a girl to do?
 I took out two spoons and planned on sharing.

 Only once I ate half, I couldn’t resist and had to eat the other half.

 Shhh… don’t tell.